James Mangold: Career

+1985–2010

-In 1985, Mangold secured a writer/director deal at Disney.
-He wrote a television movie and co-wrote the animated feature Oliver and Company.
+In 1985, Mangold secured a writer/director deal at The Walt Disney Company.
+He wrote a television movie and co-wrote the animated feature Oliver & Company.
 A few years later, Mangold moved to New York and applied to Columbia University's film school, where he graduated with an MFA in film.
 While there, he studied under film director Miloš Forman who helped him develop the scripts for Heavy and Cop Land.
 He has worked as a feature writer and director since 1995, when his first feature, the independent film Heavy, won the best directing prize at the Sundance Film Festival.

-Mangold subsequently wrote and directed Cop Land (1997), starring Sylvester Stallone, Robert De Niro, Harvey Keitel, and Ray Liotta; Girl, Interrupted, which won the Best Supporting Actress Oscar in 1999 for Angelina Jolie; Kate & Leopold, starring Meg Ryan and Hugh Jackman, for which Jackman was nominated for a Golden Globe as best actor in a musical or comedy in 2001, and the 2003 thriller Identity which starred John Cusack.
+Mangold subsequently wrote and directed Cop Land (1997), starring Sylvester Stallone, Robert De Niro, Harvey Keitel, and Ray Liotta; Girl, Interrupted, which won the Academy Award for Best Supporting Actress in 1999 for Angelina Jolie; Kate & Leopold, starring Meg Ryan and Hugh Jackman, for which Jackman was nominated for a Golden Globe as best actor in a musical or comedy in 2001, and the 2003 thriller Identity which starred John Cusack.

 In 2005, Mangold co-wrote (with Gill Dennis), produced (under his production banner, Tree Line Film), and directed Walk the Line, a film about the young life of singer-songwriter Johnny Cash and his relationship with June Carter Cash.
 Starring Joaquin Phoenix and Reese Witherspoon, it was released on November 18, 2005, to positive reviews and grossed $187 million worldwide.
 It was nominated for five Oscars and Witherspoon won Best Actress for her performance as June Carter Cash.

 Mangold also appeared as an actor in The Sweetest Thing as a doctor and love interest to Christina Applegate as well as in his own Kate & Leopold playing a movie director.

-In 2007, Mangold directed a Western remake, 3:10 to Yuma, starring Russell Crowe and Christian Bale; it received positive reviews and grossed around $71 million worldwide.
+In 2007, Mangold directed the Western 3:10 to Yuma, starring Russell Crowe and Christian Bale; it received positive reviews and grossed around $71 million worldwide.

+In 2010, he directed the action comedy Knight and Day, starring Tom Cruise and Cameron Diaz; which received mixed reviews from critics and grossed $262 million worldwide.